-The Bridgewalk in Bradenton Beach’s historic district is a landmark resort, centrally located at the bridge’s edge.
+The Bridgewalk in Bradenton Beach’s historic district is a landmark resort located at the bridge’s edge.
 These apartment-style accommodations have an old Florida vibe.

 Tortuga Inn is the kind of place that sweeps you off your feet.
 It comes with its own private white sand beach across the street.
 Beach chairs and umbrellas await you.
 There are three heated pools and a boat dock for guests to enjoy.

-We have stayed at both of these places and have been wowed by everything about each of them.
+We have stayed at both of these places and have been pleased with the accommodations.

 Anna Maria Island Restaurants

-I could write an entire guide on just the amazing restaurants available on Anna Maria Island.
+I could write an entire guide on just the fantastic restaurants on Anna Maria Island.
 Maybe someday I’ll spend a month on Anna Maria Island and do just that!
-These are the ones we have visited, enjoyed, and would recommend.
+These are the ones we have visited several times, enjoyed, and would recommend.

-I wanted so much to share The City Pier with Gary, but when we got there, it was gone.
-I was so disappointed to discover that a recent hurricane had destroyed The Anna Maria City Pier.
+I wanted so much to share the experience of The City Pier with Gary, but when we got there, it was gone.
+I was so disappointed to discover that hurricane Irma had destroyed The Anna Maria City Pier.

 At the recommendations of locals, we headed over to The Sandbar.
 We were delighted we did!
 We sat outside overlooking the ocean at sunset.

 We loved Anna Maria Island Beach Cafe.
-It is beachfront casual dining at its best.
-Besides good food, they offer live weekly music, a tiki bar, cold beer, and island ice cream.
+It is casual beachfront dining at its best.
+Besides good food, they offer a tiki bar, cold beer, and island ice cream.

 The Waterfront Restaurant has some of the best food we’ve eaten on the island.
 I had never had pineapple coleslaw until I ate it at the Waterfront Restaurant.
 It is the perfect pairing with their grouper tacos.
 This is one place on the island you might want to see if they take reservations.

 Food on the island does not stop at seafood.
 It’s just the best place to get the freshest seafood.
-If you are looking for something different, a little exploring, and you will find other exceptional options.
+If you are looking for something different, explore a little, and find other exceptional options.

-Located near The City Pier is Two Scoops, it is unquestionably the spot to stop for the best ice cream, sundaes, shake, floats, or even fresh brewed coffee.
+Located near The Anna Maria Island City Pier is Two Scoops.
+It is unquestionably the spot to stop for the best ice cream, sundaes, shakes, floats, or even fresh brewed coffee.

 Anna Maria Island Trolley

-The trolley adds to the calm laid back vibe of Anna Maria Island, allowing vacationers to park their car and vacation without the hustle and bustle of being car to car.
+The trolley adds to the calm, laid-back vibe of Anna Maria Island, allowing vacationers to park their cars and vacation without the hustle and bustle of fighting traffic.

-If you love Anna Maria Island you would enjoy some of our other Couples’ vacations in Florida.
+If you love Anna Maria Island, you will enjoy some of our other

 Things to do on Anna Maria Island

-For an extremely relaxing time on the water, let Paradise Boat Tours take you on a leisurely cruise in hopes of spotting dolphins.
+For a highly relaxing time on the water, let one of the many boat tours take you on a leisurely cruise in hopes of spotting dolphins.

-In case you want to get away from the water, try golfing at Timber Creek, mini-golfing at The Fish Hole, visit an orange orchard or even the local bird sanctuary.
+If you want to get away from the water, try golfing at Timber Creek, mini-golfing at The Fish Hole, visiting an orange orchard, or even the local bird sanctuary.

 Anna Maria Island Weather

 We have visited Anna Maria Island at all times of the year.
-I realize that weather does play a role in vacation fun.
-But cool or warm there is not a bad time to visit Anna Maria Island.
+Weather does play a role in vacation fun.
+There is no wrong time to visit Anna Maria Island, whether cool or warm.

-When you are packing for a trip to Anna Maria Island, make sure these 5 items are on your packing list for winter or summer travel.
+When packing for a trip to Anna Maria Island, make sure these five items are on your packing list for winter or summer travel.

-- Sunscreen ~ Sunscreen is a must all year round, especially if you are visiting the beach.
+- Sunscreen ~ Sunscreen is a must all year round, especially if you visit the beach.
 The glare of the sun off the ocean water is extra strong.

 - Sunglasses ~ The southern glare of the sun makes sunglasses a desired commodity.